makandra/terraform-aws-ses/README.md

 | <a name="output_ses_domain_identity_arn"></a> [ses\_domain\_identity\_arn](#output\_ses\_domain\_identity\_arn) | The ARN of the SES domain identity |
 | <a name="output_spf_record"></a> [spf\_record](#output\_spf\_record) | The SPF record for the domain.
 This is a TXT record that should be added to the domain's DNS settings to allow SES to send emails on behalf of the domain. |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+# Contents

+## package.json

+The `package.json` is required for the [semantic-release](https://semantic-release.gitbook.io/semantic-release/).
+This is controlled via a Github Actions workflow.

+## pre-commit-config.yaml

+We rely on [pre-commit](https://pre-commit.com/) hooks to ensure the good code quality.
+This is also checked by a CI pipeline but recommended to use locally.
+It's also responsible for creating [terraform-docs](https://terraform-docs.io/).

+## .github/workflows

+We have several default workflows prepared.

+### checkov

+[checkov](https://www.checkov.io/) scans the terraform manifests for common misconfigurations.
+By default the root of the repository is scanned but if you have a repo with submodules (like for e.g. [makandra/terraform-aws-modules](https://github.com/makandra/terraform-aws-modules) you may want to alter the path of the GitHub action.

+### conventional-commits

+We want to enforce [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to ensure our `semantic-release` works correctly.

+### precommit

+We want to ensure that all our rules in the `pre-commit` configuration are applied.

+### semantic-release

+Whenever new commits are merged into the `main` branch we want a new release to be created.

+### tflint

+Terraform linter for finding possible errors, old syntax, unused declarations etc. Also it enforces best practices.
+See [tflint](https://github.com/terraform-linters/tflint).
+By default the root of the respository is scanned but if you have a repo with submodules (like e.g. [makandra/terraform-aws-modules](https://github.com/makandra/terraform-aws-modules)) you should add every submodule to the workflow matrix.

+# Recommended Repo configuration

+We recommend protecting the `main` branch and to allow new code pushes only via Pull Requests.
+This way it's ensured that all tests pass before a new release is pushed.